 - Provide your Juniper Bonsai with about 5-6 hours of direct sunlight daily.

-- During the intense midday heat, especially in summer, protect the tree from excessive sunlight to prevent scorching.
+- During intense midday heat, especially in summer, protect the tree from excessive sunlight to prevent scorching.

 Temperature and Humidity